kroogucf/portfolio2/README.md

 3 New components are

 1. Login System (It accepts any username and password for ease of access, but have to be something in each field or won't login)
+2. Journal Entry Page.
+This is where user can type in a title, body of text, and a date for a journal entry and it displays after submission.
+3. A like button to like the journal entry posts.